kevinkang88/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 2: Explain the relationship
 The relationship between `users` and `tweets` is:
 <!-- because... -->
+One to many because one user can have many tweets and tweet belongs to a user.
+Users and tweets are connected by User_id starting with @.

 ## Release 3: Schema Design
 <!-- Include your image (inline) of your schema -->